-2 An affected community is one in the vicinity of a permanent project facility, their SPZ and RoW, as well as temporary installations erected for construction purposes and/or used for project's operation.
+4 An affected community is one in the vicinity of a permanent project facility, their SPZ and RoW, as well as temporary installations erected for construction purposes and/or used for project's operation.
 In event of an oil spill or other event this definition is expanded to include additional communities, including those in neighboring countries.

-3 Vulnerable groups and individuals include the following audiences that have greater susceptibility to impact:
+5 According to Company's Human Rights Policy vulnerable groups and individuals include the following audiences that have greater susceptibility to impact: